Our Ethical Principles

 Pork Quality Assurance® Plus (PQA® Plus) training and assessment addresses safe and appropriate use of antibiotics.
 With the vast majority of pig farmers now certified through PQA Plus, and through closer guidance by swine veterinarians, the occurrence of antibiotic residue exceeding regulatory maximums in pork is extremely rare today.
 The industry also has dedicated more than $6 million over the past two decades to better understand how antibiotic use drives resistance with the goal of identifying new ways to protect the efficacy of these drugs.

-These research and stewardship-related efforts are already making an impact.
-According to the U.S. Food and Drug Administration, domestic sales of all medically important antimicrobials intended for use in food-producing animals decreased by 33% between years 2016 and 2017.
 Pig farmers are dedicated to identifying new ways to decrease the overall need for antibiotics.
+Current research and stewardship-related efforts are already making an impact.
+According to the U.S. Food and Drug Administration, domestic sales of all medically important antimicrobials intended for use in food-producing animals continued to decline through 2021.

 All U.S. pig farms must comply with the Federal Occupational Safety and Health Administration (OSHA) labor requirements, and farm labor conditions are monitored by the Department of Labor.
 Immediate family members of farm employers are not covered by these rules.